-My new article has been published in Science and Engineering Ethics.
-In this piece, I discussed how cross-research system students might view responsible conduct of research (RCR) in different ways and the utility of applying two-tier tests in RCR instruction.
+My new research article has been published in Science and Engineering Ethics.
+In this piece, I explored how cross-research system students might view responsible conduct of research (RCR) in different ways.
+I also discussed the utility of applying diagnostic assessments (the tests in a two-tier format particularly) in RCR instruction.

 AUTHORS | Sophia Jui-An Pan